la2050/archive/_projects/2016/cultivating-creative-students-opens-up-creative-fields-to-los-angeles-high-school-students.md

   In this way CCS opens up creative fields and practices to a more inclusive Los Angeles.
+Please explain how you will define and measure success for your project.​: >- The success of this project will be measured in terms of the number of students we will reach out to in general presentations, as well as the number of students we ultimately work with in supporting them as they develop, complete and submit their college application.
+This includes students who are applying to arts programs with a required portfolio as part of the application process, as well as students who receive our college counseling support and create portfolios as a supplemental component of their application package to broader college programs (ie, liberal arts, communications and other majors).
+  We will track students as they journey through college to provide support during their college years and track and note their completion, transfer and withdrawal rates.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/cultivating-creative-students-opens-up-creative-fields-to-los-angeles-high-school-students/skild-prod.s3.amazonaws.com/myla2050/images/custom540/2749938065741-team91.jpg
 organization_name: Wisdom Arts Laboratory